AdaCore/spark2014/docs/guidance/main.rst

 * Ghost functions are typically used to express properties used in contracts.

-* Global ghost variables are typically used to keep track of the current state of a program or maintain a log of past events of some type.
+* Global ghost variables are typically used to keep track of the current state of a program or to maintain a log of past events of some type.
 This information can then be referred to in contracts.

 Typically, the current state of the program may be stored in a global ghost